|Programs in Design and Innovation (PDI)

-The dual major program in Product Design and Innovation is jointly offered by the Schools of Engineering, Architecture, and Humanities, Arts, and Social Sciences.
+The dual major in Programs in Design and Innovation is jointly offered by the Schools of Engineering, Architecture, and Humanities, Arts, and Social Sciences.

 PDI prepares students to become the innovative designers who develop the advanced products and technologies for the new century.